oldtechaa/SeekMIDI/CONTRIBUTING.md

 Here are some guidelines on coding style for changes:

- * Use two space indentation.
-Not tabs.
+ * Follow [perlstyle](https://perldoc.perl.org/perlstyle.html).
+This trumps anything written here.

  * Functions should be called in this style: $foo->bar()

  * Keywords and built-ins should be called in this style: for ()

- * Properties of a class should not use parentheses, like this: $foo->bar
+ * Properties of an object should not use parentheses, like this: $foo->bar

  * Use perlish fors when possible, declaring the count variable before the opening parentheses.
 C-style loops should generally be avoided.